Cray-HPE/sat/docs/man/sat-sensors.8.rst

 The sensors subcommand obtains current sensor readings from one or more BMCs.

 This subcommand allows use of the "--xname" options.
-The provided xnames must refer to BMCs, but may be of any type (HSM types: ChassisBMC, NodeBMC, and RouterBMC).
+The provided xnames must refer to BMCs, which may be of any BMC type: ChassisBMC, NodeBMC, and RouterBMC, or components that contain such BMCs (such as a chassis).
+If no xname is specified, all BMCs are targeted.

 A Redfish username and password is required.

 OPTIONS
 =======

 These options must be specified after the subcommand.
-The xnames may also be IP addresses or aliases.
+The xnames may also be .
 At least one xname must be provided.

 **-h, --help**
         Print a usage summary and exit.

+**-t, --types**
+        Select xnames that are of this type.
+Allowed types are **ChassisBMC**, **NodeBMC**, and **RouterBMC**.
+This argument may be reused to select more than one type.

 .. include:: _sat-xname-opts.rst
 .. include:: _sat-format-opts.rst